heggy231/mws-restaurant-stage-2/README.md

 I am a server for restaurant review stage 2.
 Please don't delete me but run me anytime you are running restaurant review stage 2.

-  * Run the following code your terminal:
+  * First time Run the following code your terminal:
     ###### Install project dependencies
     ```Install project dependencies [don't copy the # hashtag, it is just the indication that this is a code you need to put inside of terminal, run this for the first time only]
     # npm i